vmos1/cnn_supernova/0_pre_processing/README.md

 1. **Download data**
 From the website https://portal.nersc.gov/project/dessn/autoscan/

     a.
-Download the data using the file `0_download_data.py`
+Download the raw data (.gif files) using the file `0_download_data.py`

     b.
-Download the file autoscan_features.3.csv
+Download the file `autoscan_features.3.csv` which contains the summary information.

 2. **Gather file paths** Use `1_preprocessing.py` to write gathered file paths as a csv (gathered_filepaths.csv)
 3. **Add labels** Add the labels and write it to a file (summary_label_files.csv)